Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Generating Neural Architectures

-As we have proved in \cite{Guo2020archEvolve}, the full connected MLP is equivalent to full size kernel convolution in addition with multi-channel operation.
-The channel number is desired neuron number in $n+1$ layer.
-Fig. (\ref{fig-channel}) illustrates this relationship between full link layer and full size kernel with multi-channel design architecture.
+MLP is a well-studied structure of DNN.
+As proved in~\cite{Guo2020archEvolve}, the full connected MLP is equivalent to the full size kernel convolution in addition with the multi-channel operation.
+The channel number is the desired neuron number in the ${(n+1)\text{-th}}$ layer.
+Fig.~(\ref{fig-channel}) illustrates this relationship between the full link layer and the full size kernel with a multi-channel design architecture.